Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \paragraph{Qualifiers: Sets of Variables.}

-In both CT and RT, types are accompanied by qualifiers to describe which variables may be captured or reached by a given term.
-As minimal examples, when new files @fA@ and~@fB@ are opened, their types are annotated with qualifiers containing their respective names:
+In both CT and RT, types are accompanied by qualifiers to describe which variables may be captured or reached by a given term's result.
+For example, when new files @fA@ and~@fB@ are opened, their types are annotated with qualifiers containing their respective names:

 Qualifiers provide an over-approximation of the variables that a value may capture or reach.
 For example, consider the variable @fC@, which may alias either @fA@ or @fB@ depending on a runtime condition.
 The type of @fC@ can be annotated with the qualifier @{fC}@, indicating that it is tracked by its own name, or with @{fA,fB}@, reflecting the possibility that it aliases either @fA@ or @fB@.
 This choice of qualifiers is possible by recording the potential aliasing to both @fA@ and @fB@ in the typing context.